 Prosecco & Petals

 If you are opting for a bridal bouquet, bridesmaid posies and buttonholes, it is realistic to expect to pay between £140 to £200.
 Prices should only exceed this if you have decided to have a significant amount of floral decorations.

 If you need to trim this budget, it is recommended to give bridesmaids an elegant rose to carry or a small supermarket bouquet, which can easily be customised.
 These will cost no more than £10.
-Bridal bouquet costs can also be lowered by selecting flowers that are in season and are widely available.
+Bridal bouquet costs can also be reduced by selecting flowers that are in season and are widely available.